 - Most juvenile cases are eligible for expungement at a future date – call or email us for specifics

 - Governor Wolf signed Senate Bill 166 into law on February 16, 2016.
-This new bill will permit expungement of most Misdemeanor 2 and Misdemeanor 3 offenses and some ungraded Misdemeanor offenses.
+This bill will permit expungement of most Misdemeanor 2 and Misdemeanor 3 offenses and some ungraded Misdemeanor offenses.
 Misdemeanor 1 offenses are not eligible.
-The new law is not effective until 270 days after it is signed into law, so we cannot file expungement petitions under the new law until mid-November 2016.
+This law is now in effect.

 What are the benefits of a Pennsylvania expungement?